alicescfernandes/podcaster/readme.md

 ## Requirements
 Like all college projects, you are always given a set of requirements that you must follow.
 Some of them where:
 - Use PHP, since this was part of class programme
-- Composer, only if you want to update the packages
 - Use a database, preferably MariaDB
 - Use an external service, either developed by the student with Servlets, or any third-party one
 - Users, with a permissions system